iltempo/rulesio/README.md

 Filtering sensitive data
 ------------------------

+By default, the exceptions middleware will send information to an error channel about exceptions from your application, including params, session, referer and requested url, backtrace, rails\_env and a UID of the user that was affected by the exception.
+The users middleware will send information to a user channel about all page views, form submissions, page errors and model validation errors from your application.
+This includes the user's email address (when available as current\_user.email), params and session data, referring and requested urls, status codes, rails_env and connections to any corresponding exception events.

-This gem will not send any parameters mentioned in Rails.application.config.filter_parameters.
+This gem will not send any parameters mentioned in Rails.application.config.filter\_parameters.
 We recommend extending this line in application.rb

     config.filter_parameters += [:password]